June 1, 2018

 In other words, if we don’t make it safe to talk openly about problems, we will be doomed to repeat them over and over again.

-So I like to use the Prime Directive for my retrospectives.
+So I like to use the Prime Directive and I feel it can really improve the retrospective.
 In fact, I used it for two retrospectives that I facilitated this week.
 I opened the retrospective by reading the Prime Directive aloud and asking everyone if they can agree to it.